 When I have my full pants wardrobe to choose from (which, believe it or not, is not very extensive), I am better able to dress for unexpected water weight gain.
 But with Project 333, my choices are more limited.
 I know I need more pants in general, Project 333 notwithstanding, so I’d love some suggestions for more forgiving choices.
 Perhaps if I buy pants with more stretch, they will better accommodate the ups and downs of this “fun” (dripping with irony…) premenopausal time.
 Maybe I need two sizes of pants, one for slim Debbie and the other for bloated Debbie.
 I don’t know the answer, but I definitely don’t want to feel as uncomfortable as I did yesterday!

 Week Eight Outfits

-Here are my four outfits from last week.
-Two are shown with and without the jackets I wore as part of the ensemble (orange blazer is part of my Project 333 capsule, brown jacket is not).
+Here are three of my four outfits from last week.
+One is shown with and without the jacket I wore as part of the ensemble.

 I liked the way the first three outfits looked (I already discussed the fourth look), but found the skirt outfit to be a bit “fussy.”
 I had to continually adjust each piece (skirt waistband and seams, bottom of tank, collar of jacket) and that annoyed me considerably.
 Of course, I was in a bad hormonally-charged mood that day anyway, but the outfit fussiness added insult to injury.
 I liked the look, but I doubt I’ll wear those three pieces together again.
 Perhaps I’ll wear one of my other black skirts instead next time around (I’m down to only six now instead of nine, but I should still have a good alternative in the mix!).